codeandfury/developer.onsip.com/content/guides/sipjsguide.md

 * TOC
 {:toc}

-Let's walk through core API concepts as we tackle some everyday use cases.
+In this guide, we walk through sending instant messages and creating sessions from a browser using [SIP.js](http://sipjs.com).
+SIP.js is an open-source SIP stack written entirely in JavaScript for use with WebRTC-enabled browsers like Chrome and Firefox.
+For more information about SIP.js, please visit [sipjs.com](http://www.sipjs.com).

 ## Setup

-### Html
+### HTML

-We must create the files index.html and main.js in the same folder.
-In the index.html file we need to include the SIP.js library, which can be downloaded [here](/download/), as well as the main.js file.
+We must create files called `index.html` and `main.js` in the same folder.
+In the `index.html` file we need to include the SIP.js library as well as the main.js file.
+[Download SIP.js](/download/) and save it in the same directory as the other two files.
+Then, add the following code to `index.html`:

 <iframe
   style="width: 100%; height: 250px"